samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 Here you will find also the email sending flow for alerts notification to the user.

-//Insert the data into MySQL database
-//Note to these variables are related to the specific variables and parameters needed in this experiment
-//And includes data from air temp & hum
-//You can change this as well as you need must be the same as the table created in MySQL

-//Download data readme----------------------
+You will find notes that will help you to create your personalized MySQL table and will guide you in the process of storing data.

-These are the flows needed to download the data stored in the table DATA inside your database.
+You will find the nodes to download data from the MySQL table directly.

-Remember that this will only download your information related to the current trial in course selected by user in dashboard.

-This was done in that way to do not overload the Raspberry Pi with downloading very heavy files
+Remember that this will only download your information related to the current trial in the course selected by the user in the dashboard;This was done in that way to not overload the Raspberry Pi with downloading very heavy files

 Note that are created two files to be downloaded.

-One file is from DATA database and contains all information from sensors stored.
-The second one is from SETTINGS database, where are stored all configuration that user set before.
+One file is from the DATA database and contains all information from sensors stored.
+The second one is from the SETTINGS database, which stored all configurations that the user set before.
 Then is possible to download both files with different information but depending on the current trial name.

-PLEASE MAKE SURE THAT THE TWO FILES (FROM DATA AND CONFIG) ARE NAMED CORRECLTY AND DIFFERENT.
+PLEASE MAKE SURE THAT THE TWO FILES (FROM DATA AND CONFIG) ARE NAMED CORRECTLY AND DIFFERENTLY.

+Thanks for using